-According to the EPA, Americans generate approximately 262 million tons of waste each year—and that amount keeps growing.
-In honor of Earth Day, which we'll celebrate on April 22, here are a few things you may have been throwing out that, with a little effort, you can actually recycle.
+According to the EPA, Americans generate approximately 292 million tons of waste each year—and that amount keeps growing.
+In honor of Earth Day, which we'll celebrate on April 22, here are a few things you may have been throwing out that, with a little effort, you can actually recycle to help the environment.

-Grandpa's choppers may hold $25 worth of recyclable metals, including gold, silver, and palladium.
+Grandpa's choppers may hold recyclable precious metals, including gold, silver, and palladium.
 The Japan Denture Recycling Association is known to collect false teeth, remove and recycle the metals, and discard the rest of the denture (which is illegal to reuse).
 The program has donated all of its earnings to UNICEF.

 Not all hotels throw out that half-used soap you left in the shower: Some send it to Clean the World.
 There, soap is soaked in a sanitizing solution, treated to a steam bath, and then tested for infections.
-Once deemed safe, the soap is distributed to less fortunate people across the globe.
+Once deemed safe, the soap is distributed to communities across the globe.
 So stop stealing soap from hotels—you may be stealing from charity.

 When you’re finished making French fries at home, it can be tempting to toss the spent frying oil down the drain.
 But you shouldn’t—nearly half of all sewer overflows are caused by fat and oil.
-There are a few curbside programs in the United States that accept used cooking oil, which may send the oil to a biodiesel plant that will transform it into fuel.
-To see if there’s a collection point near you, use this online tool.
+There are a few curbside programs in the United States that accept used cooking oil, and municipal waste transfer stations may also accept it.
+The used oil will usually be sent to a biodiesel plant that will transform it into fuel.

 The average baby soils 6000 diapers before being potty trained—that's one ton of diapers rotting in a landfill per child.
 But not all poo-packages have to suffer this fate.
 The company Knowaste collects and recycles dirty diapers at hospitals, nursing facilities, and public restrooms.
 After sanitizing the diaper with a solution, they mechanically separate the "organic matter" from the diaper's plastic, which is compressed into pellets and recycled into roof shingles.
 Meanwhile, paper pulp in diapers grows up to become wallpaper and shoe soles.

-CDs are made of polycarbonate and won't decompose at a landfill.
-But if you send your discs to The CD Recycling Center, they'll shred them into a fine powder that will be later melted down into a plastic perfect for automotive and building materials—even pavement!
+CDs are made of polycarbonate plastic and won't decompose at a landfill.
+But if you send your discs to the e-waste recycler GreenDisk, they'll shred them into a fine powder that will be later melted down into a plastic perfect for automotive and building materials—even pavement!

 Is your room full of plastic bowling trophies from fifth grade?
-If the thrill of victory fades, you can recycle your old trophies at recycling centers like Lamb Awards.
+If the thrill of victory fades, you can recycle your old trophies the Maryland-based company Lamb Awards.
 They'll break down your retired awards, melting them down or reusing them for new trophies.

 Don't toss those stubby Crayolas!
 Instead, mail them to the National Crayon Recycle Program, which takes unloved, broken crayons to a better place: They're melted in a vat of wax, remade, and resold.
 So far, the program has saved more than 120,000 pounds of crayons.